-14 Top-Rated Attractions & Things to Do in Berkeley
+14 Top-Rated Attractions & Things to Do in Berkeley, CA

 Berkeley is also known for its offbeat Bohemian spirit, a legacy of the hippie counterculture of the 1960s.
 The campus was the birthplace of the Free Speech Movement, and today the bustling Sproul Plaza continues to be an intense scene of student activity.

 Besides being an intellectual center, Berkeley is a hub for entertainment and gourmet dining.
-The local organic food movement began here in the '70s with Chez Panisse, a delightful French-California-style bistro, which is an obligatory stop for foodies.
-Tourists can enjoy a delicious meal in the Gourmet Ghetto and then watch a world-class performance at one of Berkeley's award-winning theaters.
-Nature lovers also have a good reason to visit: The city's gorgeous parks and botanical gardens offer spectacular floral displays and stunning panoramic views.
-For more ideas, read our list of the top things to do in Berkeley.
+The farm-to-table California Cuisine movement began here in the '70s, when Alice Waters opened Chez Panisse, a cozy neighborhood restaurant that forever changed American dining.
+Tourists can enjoy a gourmet meal and then watch a world-class performance at one of Berkeley's award-winning theaters.